Who can we help with Housing?

 National Domestic Violence Helpline or call the National Domestic Violence Helpline on 0808 2000 247 (24hr)

 MK-Act Crisis Intervention or call MKAct on 0344 375 4307 (calls charged at local rate) Monday to Friday 9am – 5pm.
 MK Act is a registered charity in Milton Keynes which works with families to help them move on from fear and abuse.
-They have safe emergency accommodation in Milton Keynes for women and their children escaping domestic violence
+They have safe emergency accommodation in Milton Keynes for anyone escaping domestic violence

 Forced Marriage and Honour Based Violence